amd/aocl-compression/README.md

 AOCL_LZ4_MATCH_SKIP_OPT_LDS_STRAT1  |  Enable LZ4 match skipping optimization strategy-1 based on a larger base step size applied for long distance search (Disabled by default)
 AOCL_LZ4_MATCH_SKIP_OPT_LDS_STRAT2  |  Enable LZ4 match skipping optimization strategy-2 by aggressively setting search distance on top of strategy-1.
 Preferred to be used with Silesia corpus (Disabled by default)
 AOCL_LZ4_NEW_PRIME_NUMBER           |  Enable the usage of a new prime number for LZ4 hashing function.
 Preferred to be used with Silesia corpus (Disabled by default)
+AOCL_LZ4_EXTRA_HASH_TABLE_UPDATES   |  Enable storing of additional potential matches to improve compression ratio.
+Recommended for higher compressibility use cases (Disabled by default)
 AOCL_EXCLUDE_BZIP2                  |  Exclude BZIP2 compression method from the library build (Disabled by default) AOCL_EXCLUDE_LZ4                    |  Exclude LZ4 compression method from the library build.
 LZ4HC also gets excluded (Disabled by default)
 AOCL_EXCLUDE_LZ4HC                  |  Exclude LZ4HC compression method from the library build (Disabled by default)